make-cpp-nice/make_cpp_nice/README.md

 + Coding should not be laborious.
 You should not have to code much more than what you are thinking.
 + Learning curves should be short and provide early rewards.

-Library utilities:

-+ ptr_to_unique - A smart pointer to an object already owned by a unique_ptr.
-It doesn't own the object but it self zeroes when the object is deleted so that it can never dangle.
-+ numerical conversions - A set of dedicated numerical conversions that are a better choice than the canonical application of static_cast.
-+ literal integral constants - Converts literal constants into std::integral_constant using a double underscore suffix, e.g. 4__

 <!---